No idea where to start with your wedding planning timeline?

-- Sit down with all contributing parties and set your wedding budget.
-(Check out these Wedding Budget Spreadsheets for tracking your expenses.)
+- Sit down with all contributing parties and have the dreaded wedding budget conversation.

 - Brainstorm with your future spouse about what is most important to you about your wedding day.
 (Setting priorities.)

 - Need help divvying up your budget?
-Check out this wedding budget calculator.
+Check out this wedding budget calculator, and these Wedding Budget Spreadsheets for tracking your expenses.

 - Set your initial guest wish list of ideally everyone you'd like to include.
 (Hint – the smaller the guest list, the more you'll save!
 AKA – Cut your guest list!)

 - Decide on a wedding theme, color scheme, and collect wedding inspiration.
-(Be sure to follow BSB on Pinterest — we share TONS of great ideas + inspiration.)
+(Be sure to Pinterest — we share TONS of great ideas + inspiration.)

 - Decide on a wedding date and time.
 (Did you know the date you choose can affect the cost?
 Choose a budget friendly wedding date.)